 Chat with us on WhatsApp

 Dr Bonaros is often asked, “Can anyone get a hair transplant?”
 Unfortunately, the answer is no. Despite medical advancements, not everyone suffering from hair loss is a good hair transplant candidate.
-If you are considering this procedure, it is essential to educate yourself about who can get a hair transplant.

-How to know if you are a good candidate for a hair transplant procedure depends on several factors.
+Determining if you are a good candidate for a hair transplant procedure depends on several factors.
 These are always considered in conjunction with one another.
 While a patient might have a low density of hair follicles in the donor areas, other favourable characteristics can offset this disadvantage.

 Here are some key factors Dr Bonaros will consider during your consultation to determine if you are a good candidate for hair transplant surgery.